-The Dog Escaped from a Properly Fenced Yard
+1. The Dog Escaped from a Properly Fenced Yard

-You Were Trespassing at the Time
+2. You Were Trespassing

-You Provoked the Dog
+3. You Provoked the Dog

-You Voluntarily Assumed a Risk of Being Hurt
+4. You Assumed the Risk of Injury

-If you or a loved one have been injured as the result of a dog bite, call Sklarosky Law today at (570) 283-1200 or use our online contact form and tell us about your potential case.
-Car accident claims can be complex and challenging.
+If you or a loved one have been injured as the result of a dog bite in Luzerne County or Northeastern Pennsylvania, call Sklarosky Law today at (570) 283-1200 or use our online contact form and tell us about your potential case.
+Dog bite claims can be complex and challenging.
 Do not wait, call us today so that we can help you obtain the financial compensation you may be entitled to.

 Comments